-My whole life I have been a fisherman.
+I have been a fly fisherman my whole life.
 I remember in the 60's, drawing pictures of traditional salmon flys and later that decade, I was introduced to small stream fly fishing.
 I also dreamed of flying since as early as I remember.
 I bought my first hang glider when I was 16 years old and by the time I was in my 40's, I was flying cross country.
 This is a dynamic form of foot launched flying and as I got deeper into my career as a cardiovasular technician, I could no longer dedicate the time and energy to it.
 Many of my close friends died doing what they loved and so many of them were better at it than I was.
 I would start up again, realize that I was risking everything just to fly.

 I needed to have something I could get my teeth into so I dove head first into fly fishing and I was finally able to quit soaring.
 My family was relieved and I really started to enjoy the outdoors in a little bit different way.
 You can see some of the pictures of my hang gliding below.